perez987/Audiometry/README.md

 ## Dual Storage Implementation

-The application now supports two different storage mechanisms that you can switch between:
+The application supports two different storage mechanisms that you can switch between:

 1. CoreData Storage - Traditional Apple framework using SQLite database
 2. SwiftUI Storage - Native SwiftUI approach using JSON files

 A segmented control at the top of the window allows you to switch between storage modes.
 Each storage system maintains its own separate data.

 The implementation of SwiftUI Storage alongside CoreData Storage allows users to compare the two approaches side-by-side.
 Users can now toggle between both storage methods to learn about them and evaluate which best suits their needs.
-Each storage system maintains its own separate data.

 ## SwiftUI Storage